mathjax/MathJax/docs/source/options/hub.rst

 .. describe:: showProcessingMessages: true

-    This value controls whether the `Processing Math: nn%` message are displayed in the lower left-hand corner.
+    This value controls whether the `Processing Math: nn%` messages are displayed in the lower left-hand corner.
 Set to ``false`` to prevent those messages (though file loading and other messages will still be shown).